chris-j-akers/i8080-javascript/README.md

 ## Running Space Invaders Locally

-*Space Invaders* can be run locally through the *React* development server, but you must make sure that you run `npm install` from the correct directory to ensure all required libraries and components have been downloaded to your machine.
+*Space Invaders* can be run locally through the *React* development server, but `npm install` must be run from the correct directory, first, to ensure all required libraries and components have been downloaded.

+The following command will start the app:

 ```shell
 i8080-javascript/src/emulators/space-invaders on  main is 📦 v0.1.0 via ⬢ v16.14.2 took 17s